vyalyh-oleg/ConfigLinker/docs/UserGuide_1.md

 - whitespaces
 <br/>

-It will also be told:
+It will also be told about:

-- Substitution Variables in configuration parameters
+- variables substitution in configuration parameters;
 - how to use complex types like `Array`, `List`, `Set`, `Map`;
 - how to use arguments in property retrieving methods (for parameterized query of parameter's value);
 <br/>